Chicago, Rock Island and Pacific Railroad: Rock Island's survival challenge

 The Rock Island hit its peak under the presidency of John Dew Farrington, from 1948 to 1955.
-As the aura from those days waned in the late 1950s, the Rock Island found itself faced with flat traffic, revenues, and increasing costs.
-Despite this, the property was still in decent shape, making the Rock Island an attractive bride for another line looking to expand the reach of their current system.
+As the aura from those days waned in the late 1950s, the Rock Island found itself faced with flat traffic and revenues, and increasing costs.
+Despite this, the property was still in decent shape, making the Rock Island an attractive bride for another line looking to expand the reach of its current system.

 The Rock Island was known as "one railroad too many" in the plains states, basically serving the same territory as the Burlington, only over a longer route.
 The Midwest rail network had been built in the late 19th century to serve that era's traffic.
 The mechanization of grain hauling gave larger reach to large grain elevators, reducing the need for the tight web of track that crisscrossed the plains states such as Iowa.
 As for available overhead traffic, in 1958, no less than six Class I carriers were serving as eastern connections for the Union Pacific at Omaha, all seeking a slice of the flood of western traffic that UP interchanged there.
 Under the ICC revenue rules in place at the time, the Rock Island sought traffic from Omaha, yet preferred to keep the long haul to Denver, where interchange could be made with the Denver and Rio Grande Western, a connection to the Western Pacific for haulage to the West Coast.

 The only option for the Rock Island to grow revenues and absorb costs was to merge with another, perhaps more prosperous railroad.
 Overtures were made from fellow Midwest granger line C&NW, as well as the granger turned transcon Milwaukee Road.
 Both of these never advanced much beyond the data gathering and initial study phases.
 In 1964, its last profitable year, the Rock Island agreed to pursue a merger plan with the UP, which would form one large "super" railroad stretching from Chicago to the West Coast.

 Facing the loss of the UP's traffic at the Omaha gateway, virtually every railroad directly and indirectly affected by the potential UP/Rock Island merger immediately filed protests to block it.
 With these filings began the longest and most complicated merger case in Interstate Commerce Commission history.
 Faced with failing granger railroads and large Class I railroads seeking to expand, ICC Hearing Examiner Nathan Klitenic, presiding over the case, sought to balance the opposing forces and completely restructure the railroads west of the Mississippi River.